jralduaveuthey/mlops-covid/deployment+monitoring/README.md

 # Testing
 See under /deployment+monitoring/code
 The file with the flows had to be renamed to covid_PredMonitor.py because pytest complained of the previous name.
+Setting VS Code as explained in the Module 6 one can see the unit test.
+No integration test yet.

+# Code quality
+Linting and formatting is done as in the module 6 with pylint, black and isort